santiagoviteri01/santiagoviteri01.github.io./README.md

 -Embedding Layer: Converts each word into dense vector representations of size 100 to capture semantic meaning.

--RNN Layers: The model includes two stacked RNN layers with 128 hidden units each, which processes the input sequentially.
+-RNN Layers: The model includes two stacked RNN layers with 128 hidden units each, which process the input sequentially.
 The recurrent layers capture temporal relationships between words in the news articles.

 -Dropout Layer: Regularization is applied via a dropout layer with a dropout rate of 0.2 to prevent overfitting.